 The AICPA suggests that the Treasury and IRS issue guidance regarding the identification of ARPA 5 employees:

-- Define compensation for identifying ARPA 5 employees in the same way that compensation is defined for Current Law Covered Employees;
+• Define compensation for identifying ARPA 5 employees in the same way that compensation is define for Current Law Cover Employees;

-- Allow a publicly traded company to choose to define compensation for ARPA 5 as the total amount of compensation that the taxpayer would be able to deduct or as the amount that would be deductible if the employer were a taxable U.S. corporation;
+• Allow a publicly traded company to choose to define compensation for ARPA 5 as the total amount of compensation.
+Furthermore, Taxpayers can deduct the amount that would be deductible if the employer were a taxable U.S. corporation.

-- In the first year that their deduction is limited for compensation paid to the ARPA 5, treat taxpayers as having made the choice to define compensation by how they apply the deduction limitation and identify the ARPA 5;
+• In the first year that their deduction is limit for compensation pay to the ARPA 5, treat taxpayers as having made the choice to define compensation by how they apply the deduction limitation and identify the ARPA 5;

-Jan Lewis, chair of the AICPA Tax Executive Committee, stated, “Throughout the year, the AICPA works closely with the IRS to ensure that tax law works for taxpayers and tax practitioners as well as the IRS.”
-In order to implement the ARPA changes in a way that is practical, future guidance should make it clear how to address the issues we’ve identified with the changes to section 162(m).
+Jan Lewis, chair of the AICPA Tax Executive Committee, stated, “Throughout the year, the AICPA works closely with the IRS.
+To ensure that tax law works for taxpayers and tax practitioners as well as the IRS.”
+Clear guidance is need to address identified issues with changes to section 162(m) for practical implementation of ARPA.

 1 Comment